girder/girder/docs/migration-guide.rst

         "girder-plugin": {
             "name": "example",  // The entrypoint name defined in setup.py.
             "main": "./main.js" // The plugin client entrypoint containing code that is executed on load.
-        }
+            "webpack": "webpack.helper" // If your plugin needs to modify the webpack config }
     }